-Best practices in visual communications and infographics are something you can learn – historically this was often by trial and error – but now, it’s much easier to see what others are doing by reading and following along on social media sites.
+Best practices in visual communications and infographics are something you can learn – historically this was often by trial and error – today, it’s so much easier to keep up with the latest trends and follow what others are doing.